mathewchamberlain/SignacX/README.md

 Running Signac is simple.
 We provide a few vignettes:

+### Seurat
-* The easiest way to use Signac is with Seurat; it is convenient to use Seurat functions (like differential expression, clustering and visualization) with cellular phenotypes identified with Signac.
+The easiest way to use Signac is with Seurat; it is convenient to use Seurat functions (like differential expression, clustering and visualization) with cellular phenotypes identified with Signac.
 [Here, we perform multi-modal analysis of CITE-seq PBMCs from 10X Genomics in R using Seurat and Signac.](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/signac-Seurat_CITEseq.html)

+### SPRING
-* A different way to use Signac is to inetgrate it with [SPRING](https://pubmed.ncbi.nlm.nih.gov/29228172/).
+A different way to use Signac is to inetgrate it with [SPRING](https://pubmed.ncbi.nlm.nih.gov/29228172/).
 Using SPRING with Signac, we can easily explore cellular phenotypes interactively.
-Here, we provide a Jupyter notebook for [downloading scRNA-seq data from 10X Genomics and processing it with SPRING in Jupyter](https://github.com/mathewchamberlain/Signac/blob/master/vignettes/spring_notebook_10X.ipynb).
+See the example notebook for [downloading scRNA-seq data from 10X Genomics and processing it in Jupyter.](https://github.com/mathewchamberlain/Signac/blob/master/vignettes/spring_notebook_10X.ipynb)

 Once this notebook has been run, Signac is integrated seamlessly with the output files.
 Like this:

 ```r
 # load the Signac library